-2022 Audi Q6 e-tron rendered: prices, specs and release date
+New Audi Q6 e-tron spotted: price, specs and release date

-- All-electric SUV to sit below e-tron SUV
+- New electric SUV to sit below the current e-tron

 - 100kWh battery from A6 e-tron